 Messersmith ended his email to American with the following threat:

 “I would like cash compensation,” he wrote.
-If he didn’t get it, he said, “I will cancel my AAdvantage membership and never fly American again.”
+If he didn’t get it, he said, “I will cancel my AAdvantage membership and never fly American Airlines again.”

 I’ve warned about this kind of attitude time and again.
 Threats get you absolutely nowhere.